 As it stands today, people come to understand child sexual abuse by direct contact.
 When it affects your life, you are forced to learn about it.
 One troubling aspect is that when we think we know a person we can, and do, decline this learning.
 That denial leaves thousands, perhaps hundreds of thousands, of children at risk a year.
 Some of us break free of that blinding adoration and learn the lessons.
 Some of us will dig deep and find the willingness to see the truth for what it is, many others do not.

-Our country is in a heated debate about the rights of the transgender among us as though they simply appeared on the landscape of sexual choice in recent times.
+Our country is in a heated debate about the rights of the transgender among us, as though they simply appeared on the landscape of sexual choice in recent times.
 In fact, many ancient cultures have stories and teachings about such people, that do not include radical hate from God.
-In American Indian cultures transgender and often times gay, members of their societies where held in very high esteem and thought to be more spiritual balanced than others because they so obviously held both the male and female aspects of being human.
+In American Indian cultures transgender, and oftentimes gay members of their societies were held in very high esteem and thought to be more spiritually balanced than others because they so obviously held both the male and female aspects of being human.